 I knew from my undergraduate and graduate work that students gain very little insight and retention by simply listening to you speak (think about all those boring lectures you sat through in school), they must see it and feel it as well.
 So, I developed a way to motivate, encourage and teach my players through the use of video.
 I began filming their hitting, fielding, and pitching and breaking down the fundamental skills associated with each.
 I became very interested in the mental and physical training that would help them excel on and off the field, as well as ways to build team chemistry and a true family feel and dynamic.
 Ultimately, I wanted to make sure my players could never say, "My coach did not prepare me or make us a better team."

 In the summer of 2015, I resigned as a high school coach and put my focus and energy into my instruction and camps.
 I built Teach Me to Hit to help players, parents and coaches all over the world learn the fundamental keys to hitting.
-My philosophy is to simplify hitting into 5 key positions while at the same time teaching the most undervalued and important aspect of hitting, proper timing of your eyes and body to the ball .
+My philosophy is to simplify hitting and help players understand the most undervalued and important aspect of hitting, proper timing of your eyes and body to the ball .
 There are a few moments of truth in the swing that are consistent among great hitters and are much easier to identify through frame by frame video analysis.
 This site will help you understand how and why you should be in these positions and how you may be robbing yourself of meeting your true potential.
 Are you committed to getting better and knowing your swing inside and out?
 If so, this information is sure to take you to new levels as a hitter.
 I have studied hitting for over 20 years, looked at thousands of hours of video and believe I can help simplify it for you by showing you in video form.
 Please check out how I can help you by going to the Video Analysis page now!

 All the best,